protieusz/78-BRUCE/README.md

 Condensed version of the Batarang with interchangeable 25mm or 34mm trackball powered with integrated RP2040 and hot swaps

 # Sponsorship
 Thank you PCBWay for sponsoring my 78-BRUCE.
 For all your custom PCB/PCBA service you can count on PCBWay.
 Top notch quality and awesome customer service.
+Their customer service will notify you if there are commponents that they are unable to get and will ask you if their suggested alternative component is good.
+Customer service will keep track of your progress and notify you.
 ![PCBWay](https://github.com/user-attachments/assets/807445ee-6698-4a98-9ab0-539473043073)

 # Disclaimer